 Subscribe to a Cigar Magazine

 There are a handful of magazines dedicated to the cigar lifestyle and you should get a subscription to at least one of them.
 Most of us start with a subscription to Cigar Aficionado magazine.
 They are the 1,000-pound gorilla of cigar magazines.The one big negative of Cigar Aficionado is that at least half of the magazine is focused on topics other than cigars.
 There is nothing wrong with this unless you are looking for a magazine focused solely on cigars.
 I’m pretty tired of reading about various golfing locations but I guess other readers are not.
-Cigar Snob and Smoke Magazine are also great magazines focused on our hobby.
+Cigar Snob is also a also great magazine focused on our hobby.

 My favorite and the geekiest of the cigar magazines is Cigar Journal.
 Every page is dedicated to the cigar hobby.
 I spend hours reading each issue of this magazine whereas I spend about 20 minutes reading Cigar Aficionado magazine.